scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Customs includes a few reference Reporter reference implementations and an example of a custom Customs Reporter.

-Generally, system administrators only interact with Customs through its primary entry point, the function ``register_exit_hook``.
+Generally, staff only interact with Customs through its primary entry point, the function ``register_exit_hook``.
 This function takes two arguments.
 The first argument is a list of strings or tuples that are converted into Checks.